-To renew your policy, all you have to do is log in to your account, choose the policy, make the payment and that’s it.
+For commercial car insurance renewal, all you have to do is log in to your account, choose the policy, make the payment and that’s it.
 Your commercial vehicle is now insured!

 To raise a claim against commercial car insurance, you need to first get in touch with your insurance company, which in this case is ACKO.

 Each insurer has slight variations when it comes to their claim process.
 To raise a claim, you can get in touch with us via call, email, or by raising a claim on our website/mobile app.

 A claim for commercial car insurance can be of the following two types - Cashless Claim or Reimbursement Claim.

 The vehicle is repaired at a network garage under a cashless claim.
 In this case, the network garage and ACKO will settle the repair bill among themselves and you just need to pay the deductibles.
 This is a hassle-free claim process where you do not have to worry about arranging a large sum of money for getting the vehicle repaired.

 A reimbursement claim can be raised after you settle the repair bills with a garage of your choice.
 Here, you will first pay the entire repair amount to the garage and then apply for a reimbursement claim.
 In this case, it requires you to arrange money for the repairs of the damaged vehicle.